Yomguithereal/baobab/README.md

 #### Cursors

-Then you can create cursors to easily access nested data in your tree and be able to listen to changes concerning the part of the tree you selected.
+Then you can create cursors to easily access nested data in your tree and listen to changes concerning the part of the tree you selected.

 ```js
 // Considering the following tree